 Hurricane season officially begins June 1 and ends November 30.
 During this time, we can expect a number of storms to develop in the Atlantic Ocean and the Gulf of Mexico.
-According to the experts at the Insurance Information Institute (III), the 2019 Atlantic hurricane season is projected to be slightly below average from 2018.
-Last year we saw 15 named storms, and eight of those storms turned into hurricanes.

 Now is the time to prepare for hurricane season.
 Once a tropical storm warning, hurricane watch/warning, or a State of Emergency is declared, we are no longer able to bind insurance coverage.